nunoluis/solar-monitoring-TIG-Shelly/README.md

 # The public facing domain name used to access grafana from a browser
 ```

-the file need their permissions altered for grafana to read them, by changing permission for all files in directory (more instructions at https://medium.com/grafana-tutorials/adding-ssl-to-grafana-eb4ab634e43f):
+the file needs the permissions altered for grafana to read them, by changing permission for all files in directory (more instructions at https://medium.com/grafana-tutorials/adding-ssl-to-grafana-eb4ab634e43f):
 ```
 sudo chown grafana:grafana /etc/ssl/grafana
 ```